Tournedos/ML-Project-2/README.md

 •	Preprocessing.py : Handles general preprocessing tasks to clean the data.
 •	preprocessing_features.py : Focuses on feature-specific preprocessing, such as scaling and extraction.
 Calculates new features based on the basic features that comes with the data
 •	load_data.py : Includes functions like load_lifespan and load_earlylifespan for loading datasets.
+•	try.ipynb : Not used in the final notebook, but contains (raw) previous analysis made to arrive to the final results.

 4. # Notebook Workflow
 The notebook run.ipynb is structured to guide you through the complete process of worm lifespan prediction.